LintaoAmons/easy-commands.nvim/README.md

 ## Contribution & TODOs

 > There's a lot of TODOs inside the project.
 It would be great if you can help to remove some of them!
+> You can also share your usecase and make some GIFs and contribute to the doc

 - [x] Command alias
 - [ ] Record command execution times, let user find out the most uesd command so they can think about have a keybinding of those.